28 August 2024

 Scale model of a Sui Dynasty capital warship equipped with six V-shape Pai Gan.
 Source: Wikimedia Commons.

 Pai Gan (拍竿, lit.
-'Swatting pole') was an ancient Chinese weapon fitted to various warships to pulverise enemy ship at close range.
+'Swatting pole') was an ancient Chinese naval weapon fitted to various warships to pulverise enemy ship at close range.
 Said to be able to outright sink a ship in one tremendous downward smash, it was in many ways an omni-directional alternative to naval ram

-Pai Gan was first recorded in use during the uprising against Western Jin Dynasty led by Du Tao (杜弢) in 311 A.D. and quickly grew in popularity in the subsequent dynasties.
-Before long, this potent weapon had become one of the most common naval weapons in China, so much so specialised warships designed to use Pai Gan as their primary armament became a staple in the Chinese navy and were given descriptive names such as Pai Jian (拍艦, lit.'Swatting ship') and Jin Chi Jian (金翅艦, lit.
+Pai Gan was first recorded in use during an uprising against Western Jin Dynasty led by Du Tao (杜弢) in 311 A.D. and quickly grew in popularity in the subsequent dynasties.
+Before long, this potent weapon had become one of the most common naval weapons in China, so much so specialised warships designed to use Pai Gan as their primary armament became a staple in various Chinese navies and were given descriptive names such as Pai Jian (拍艦, lit.'Swatting ship') and Jin Chi Jian (金翅艦, lit.
 'Golden wings ship', likely named after raised Pai Gan mounted at the port and starboard of said ship).
 Pai Gan gradually fell out of popularity after Song period due to the advent of firearms, although it continued to see limited use during Ming period.

 Theoretical operation

 Illustration of a Lou Chuan (樓舡), or tower ship, from 'Wu Jing Zong Yao (《武經總要》)'.
-Historians are yet undecided about whether the crane-like device mounted on the top of the ship is an indigenous form of counterweight trebuchet, or a Pai Gan.
+Historians are yet undecided about whether the crane-like device mounted on the top of the ship is an indigenous form of counterweight trebuchet or a Pai Gan.

 No comments: